There’s no shortage of record stores in London and each has its own uniqueness.

 You enter the store through a small door that’s almost hidden in an alley.
 You’ll descend to a basement where you are welcomed by a pub that shares space with the record store.
 You could say that record stores don’t get any more underground than this.

-One of my favourites features about Rye Wax is that the vinyl is already inside the sleeves in the crates, you can pick up what you want to listen and go straight to one of the two turntables.
+One of my favourite features about Rye Wax is that the vinyl is already inside the sleeves in the crates, you can pick up what you want to listen to and go straight to one of the two turntables.

 Getting there: Soho, Oxford/Piccadilly Circus stations W1F 7LZ

 Recommended for: House, Deep House and Techno heads.

 Phonica is one of my dearest record stores in London, it truly stands up to its reputation.
 The staff have great music taste, I recommend that you grab 5 records from the crates, get a turntable by the wall of new releases (you may have to queue) and then let the guys know what you like and ask them to recommend you music, you’ll be surprised.